gwy16333/work/README.md

 Please check model for the code and release for the data used in the experiment.
+8-head were coded as A_MSCMHMST, and the results of the model used in the comparison experiment with SOTA were the 16-head A_MSCMHMST_16head in the ablation experiment.
 If you have any questions, please contact gwy16333@qq.com